bgarcial/elastic-cloud-aks/README.md

 which will be used to store elasticsearch snapshots when a backups of the es-cluster takes place.

-So the management of the infrastructure provisioning is via the pipeline mentioned, and where a terraform plan is applied, [it is how it looks like](https://dev.azure.com/bgarcial/elastic-cloud-aks/_build/results?buildId=159&view=logs&j=12f1170f-54f2-53f3-20dd-22fc7dff55f9&t=a15be6fc-5bda-52fa-0c03-7adf6e1a4d77).
+So the management of the infrastructure provisioning is done via the pipeline mentioned, and where a terraform plan is applied, [it is how it looks like](https://dev.azure.com/bgarcial/elastic-cloud-aks/_build/results?buildId=159&view=logs&j=12f1170f-54f2-53f3-20dd-22fc7dff55f9&t=a15be6fc-5bda-52fa-0c03-7adf6e1a4d77).

 ---